Drone Holidays – Your questions answered

 At all of our destinations, the minibus leaves for the villa at 2.30pm.
 So if you want to catch the bus, you need to arrive in time to be through Arrivals by around 2.15pm.

 If you can’t arrive in time to catch the minibus, don’t worry.
 It’s a holiday, after all.
 At all of our destinations, a taxi from the airport to our base should cost you no more than about 50Euros.
-Or, in Spain, France and the USA, hiring a car represents excellent value for money.
+Or, in Spain, France and Greece, hiring a car represents excellent value for money.

-Malaga, Toulouse, Reykjavik and Las Vegas are all wonderful places to visit.
+Malaga, Toulouse, and Thessaloniki are all wonderful places to visit.
 If you fancy extending your stay, it makes great sense to tack on a few days at the end.
 Ask us if you would like advice on where to stay, where to eat, and what to do.
 We’ll drop you at the airport with the other clients, and from there it is a short hop into town by your preferred means.

 We welcome partners on all our trips.